Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Proof of global maximum

 For even $N$

-We can follow the same procedure as above for the last two terms of Eq.\ref{17} (denote their sum as $K^{\pm}_{N}$), this time maximizing over $\theta^{1}_{N-1}$ in the first step.
-We obtain the same maxima for $K^{\pm}_{N}$:
+We can follow the same procedure as above for the last two terms of Eq.(\ref{17}) (denote their sum as $K^{\pm}_{N}$), this time maximizing over $\theta^{1}_{N-1}$ in the first step, obtaining the same maxima for $K^{\pm}_{N}$.
+Since $\max[H^{\pm}_N] = \max[K^{\pm}_N]$, substituting these into Eq.\ref{17} we get the bound